Terradue/Stars/README.md

 ### Router

 This is a recursive function for trigger functions during the navigation of a Catalog.
-Basically it reads a catalog as a tree and crawl in every node of the catalog allowing the programmer to set functions to be executed when it meets a new node, before and after branching to the node children or when the parser comes to a leaf node.
+Basically it reads a catalog as a tree and crawls in every node of the catalog allowing the programmer to set functions to be executed when it meets a new node, before and after branching to the node children or when the parser comes to a leaf node.
 This service uses the plugins manager to find the appropriate router for a catalog data model and encoding.

 > :mag: plugins implementing routers may reader various catalog data model and encoding.
 [Stars Tools](#Stars-Tools) implements natively